JHRobotics/patcher9x/README.md

 ## Requirements

+Currently supported operations system:

+- Windows 98
+- Windows 98 SE
+- Windows ME

-This patch only works for Windows 98 / Windows 98 SE.
+This patch primary targets on **Windows 98** / **Windows 98 SE**.
 Windows 95 probably hasn't this bug, but has another named "CPU speed limit", there is patch for it: [Windows 95 patch](http://www.tmeeco.eu/9X4EVER/GOODIES/FIX95CPU_V3_FINAL.ZIP).
 Windows 98 FE (First Edition) and Windows 98 Beta releases has same bug as Windows 95 too.

-Windows Me has this bug in code, but from my observation, the system call this code very rarely.
-But testing code for Windows Me is present, if you want test it, call program with `-millennium` argument.
+Pathed code for **Windows Me** is present too, if you want install it on Me, call program with `-millennium` argument.
 ```
 patcher9x -millennium
 ```

+Fixed code for Windows Me isn't still very well tested.
+Because from my observation, the system calls this code very rarely (for example with driver install/system update).

 Some Millennium updates installs new VMM.VXD file - KB 296773 (ME296773.exe).
 Patch is compatible with this update, but after updating you need to install the patch again.

+## Updating

+If you already applied this patch, you don't need install update - currently all changes are for patcher program, the patched code is same.

 ## Download